AMDmi3/opening_hours.js/README.md

 Please have a look at the [demo page][] which can give you an impression how this library can be used and what it is capable of.

 You need to download all dependencies when using from this repository.
-This can be done with ```npm install```.
+This can be done with ```git submodule update --init```.

 [demo page]: http://robin.de.marissa.hostorama.ch/osm/opening_hours.js/demo.html